 Stones — even non-exotic ones — are marvels in and of themselves.
 After all, they’re the final product of nature hundreds, perhaps thousands of years in the making.
 Putting the process and beauty into a few words is no easy feat, but when talking about what makes exotic stone countertops unique, it all comes down to the composition.

 Natural materials tend to be formed by the same minerals in the same quantities.
 For example, marble is always formed by limestone, while granite is always composed of feldspar and quartz.
 That’s what makes those stones breathtaking — yet relatively consistent — compositions.
 Exotic material, however, is formed when a process goes different than expected, resulting in a markedly distinct formation.

 The true essence of exotic slabs lies within working with different colors, veining, and an unforgettable visual pattern.
 The colors of these materials vary drastically, as they are true works of art from Mother Nature herself.
-From black, blues, and greens, to more vibrant options showcasing silver, orange, and gold, shades, exotic stones are not bound by a limited palette.
+From black, blues, and greens, to more vibrant options showcasing silver, orange, and gold shades, exotic stone countertops are not bound by a limited palette.

 Unlike marble, exotic granite has circulated the world of architecture and design for quite some time.
 Considered to be stone with high resistance and lower investment value, exotic granite is among the top of the stone business.
 Unlike other natural stones, it can be applied to nearly any internal or external area without fear, as it won’t change over time or with liquids.
 While the color options are comparatively limited when it comes to granite, exotic slabs can pack a surprising punch.
 The most commonly found shades are variations of black and white, green, blue, yellow, orange, and even red.